kevinkahn/softconsole/docs/useagenotes.md

         This describes a key that will be green and say "All good" if the variable is 0; be yellow and say "Probably good" and show the value on 3 lines if the value is 1 or 2; and be red and say "Not so hot" and the value on a single line for values of 3 to 99.
 For any other values the key will display "Error in Value" and the value.
 Sequential presses of the key when the value is 0 will set the variable to 1, then 3, then 6, then 0.
 If something else has set the variable to, e.g.,4, then pressing it will make the variable 0.

     * Note the key types PROC, REMOTEPROC, and REMOTECPLXPROC are reserved for internal use by the console.

-    * Modifier Parameters: The ONOFF, RUNPROG, VARKEY, and SETVAR keytypes support certain parameters that modify the key behavior:
+  * Modifier Parameters: The ONOFF, RUNPROG, VARKEY, and SETVAR keytypes support certain parameters that modify the key
+    behavior:
       * Verify = 1: displays a confirmation screen before running the program.
 The messages on the confirmation screen can be customized with the GoMsg and/or NoGoMsg parameters.
       * Blink = n: provide visual feedback when when the runthen is issued by blinking the key n times.
 (For VARKEY the key will blink if you have not yet seen it with its current value, even if that value had been previously set while another screen was showing on the console.)
       * FastPress = 1: requires a quick double tap to activate the key.
 (Note not applicable to the ONOFF keys since there a double press corresponds to issuing a fast on or off to the device).

-    * Note: for scenes ONOFF will choose a device to use as a proxy for the state of the scene for purposes of the appearance of the button.
-Generally this will turn out to be some other switch or KPL button that is a controller for the scene.
-This can be overridden by supplying a specific device address or name to use as the proxy.
+  * Note: Scenes in general have no state to use for choosing the appearance of a button as on or off.
+ISY and HA handle scenes somewhat differently.
+For ISY a scene can be turned off while for HA scenes can only be turned on.
+To provide user visible feedback when a key corresponding to a scene is touched there are choices.
+The modifier parameter SceneProxy can be used to designate a device whose state should be used to pick the display appearance for the key.
+    This is particularly useful for ISY scenes that simply model 3-way control of a light.
+For ISY scenes, the console will attempt to automatically choose a device to use as the scene proxy if none is selected (and will usually choose well).
+For HA automatic proxy choice is not done, so an explicit proxy would need to be specified if desired.
+    Alternately, the user my opt to blink the key to provide feedback that the scene was turned on.

 ### Clock
 * Clock: displays a clock formatted according to the OutFormat parameter using any of the underlying OS time formatting codes.
 The character size for each line can be set individually.
 If there are more lines in the format than character sizes the last size is repeated.
 Python standard formatting is at https://docs.python.org/2/library/time.html.
 Linux (RPi) supports a somewhat richer set of codes e.g. http://linux.die.net/man/3/strftime